 Good quality, airtight containers will make your food last longer and protect it from getting damaged in the freezer.
 I pre-wrap my kids’ food in baking paper so that they are ready to go straight from the container into lunchboxes.

 Pre-wrapping further protects your food from freezer damage and means that you don’t have to waste time packaging food in the morning.
-You can find some fantastic eco storage containers and ideas here.

 Plan School Lunches Ahead and Bake in Bulk;